smastrom/vue-use-active-scroll/README.md

 It is a Vue 3 composable that implements a custom scroll observer and returns **reactive data** of the current active target.

-It automatically ensures that the returned target:
+It automatically ensures that the returned target reflects:

-- Matches user's reading flow regardless of scroll-behavior and speed
+- User's reading flow regardless of scrolling speed
-- Matches the URL hash on mount
-- Matches the clicked link regardless of previous targets visibility
+- The clicked link regardless of the scroll-behavior, custom scroll functions, etc.
+- Different behaviors on mount, scroll and click
-- Matches the composable configuration
+- Your composable configuration

-How such data is used is up to you.
-You can use it to highlight sidebar links, update the URL hash, create animations etc.
+- The URL hash

 ### What it doesn't do?

 - Mutate your elements
 - Scroll to targets
-- Replace your URL hash

 ### Limitations

-Currently Vue Reactive TOC doesn't support scrolling containers different than the window.
+Currently Vue Scroll Target doesn't support scrolling containers different than the window or horizontal scrolling.
+Discussions/PRs are very welcome to extend support.

 <br />